agvar/Python-data-apps/stock_price/README.md

 Stock Price Comparison is a utility that creates a comparison chart of Volume and Closing prices between two stocks.
-Below is a sample chart comparison of GGOGL and MSFT
+Below is a sample chart comparison of GOOGL and MSFT
 ![alt text](https://github.com/agvar/Python-data-apps/stock_price/stock_price_displayjpg.jpg)

 ## Prerequisites